aldy505/jokes-bapak2/README.md

 # Jokes Bapak2 API

-This is the golang version.
+This is the nodejs version.
 Still a work in progress.